This series of help topics are aimed to assist the new bowler

 The right bowl

 Many thanks to John Schools who has added his wit and wisdom to improve my initial drafts.
-John's additions are the red type
+John's additions are the red type.
+Thanks also to Stuart Logan who has provided the script for Competition and League Play

 If you have ideas for other help topics or would like to comment on current topics please email